Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 A Loan Estimate is more than a form—it's a roadmap to understanding your mortgage.
 Knowing how to read it and compare lenders properly puts the power back in your hands.

-The best loan isn’t always the one with the lowest rate.
-It’s the one that fits your goals with the lowest true cost.
+The best loan isn't always the one with the lowest rate.
+It's the one that fits your goals with the lowest true cost — across rate, fees, points, and cash to close.